EdwinVW/pitstop/workshop/pitstop-workshop.md

 - [Get to know the solution](#step-1.4:-get-to-know-the-solution)

 ### Step 1.1: Get the sources
 There are 2 ways of getting the sources from Github onto your machine: download a zip file from Github or fork and clone the repo.

-First open your browser and navigate to the PitStop repo on Github: [https://github.com/edwinvw/pitstop](https://github.com/edwinvw/pitstop).
+Both are described below, choose the one that works best for you.

 **Download a zip file**
+1. Open your browser and navigate to the PitStop repo on Github: <a href="https://github.com/edwinvw/pitstop" target="_blank">https://github.com/edwinvw/pitstop</a>.
-1. Click the green *Clone or download* button.
+2. Click the green *Clone or download* button.
 A dialog is shown.
-2. Click the *Download ZIP* button and store the zip file on your machine.
+3. Click the *Download ZIP* button and store the zip file on your machine.
-3. Extract the zip file into an arbitrary folder.
+4. Extract the zip file into an arbitrary folder (e.g. `c:\dev`).
-4. Open Visual Studio Code on your machine.
+5. Open Visual Studio Code on your machine.
-5. Open the folder into which you extracted the zip file.
+6. Open the `pitstop/src` folder in the folder into which you extracted the zip file.
 Now you can start working with the code.

 **Fork and clone the repo**
 For this to work, you must have installed the Git client (see [Step 0.1](#step-0.1:-install-prerequisites)).
+1. Open your browser and navigate to the PitStop repo on Github: <a href="https://github.com/edwinvw/pitstop" target="_blank">https://github.com/edwinvw/pitstop</a>.
-1. Click the *Fork* button.
+2. Click the *Fork* button.
-2. The repo is forked to your Github account.
+3. The repo is forked to your Github account.
 If you have multiple accounts, Github will ask which account to fork to.
-3. Click the green *Clone or download* button on the forked repo.
+4. Click the green *Clone or download* button on the forked repo.
 A dialog is shown.
-4. Copy the repo URL to the clipboard.
+5. Copy the repo URL to the clipboard.
-5. Open Visual Studio Code on your machine.
+6. Open Visual Studio Code on your machine.
-6. Give the clone repo command by presing `CTRL-Shift-P`, typing `Git Clone` and pressing `enter` to confirm.
+7. Give the clone repo command by pressing `CTRL-Shift-P`, typing `Git Clone` and pressing `enter` to confirm.
 You will be asked to specify a repo URL.
-7. Paste the copied repo URL in the text-box and press `enter` to confirm.
+8. Paste the copied repo URL in the text-box and press `enter` to confirm.
-8. You will be asked to specify a folder for cloning the repo into.
+9. You will be asked to specify a folder for cloning the repo into.
 Select a folder and confirm.
 The repo will be cloned in this folder.
-9. When VS Code asks you to open the cloned repo, do that.
+10. When VS Code asks you to open the cloned repo, do that.
 Now you can start working with the repo.

 This would be a good time to walk through the solution and see what's in there.
-In the repo [README file](https://github.com/edwinvw/pitstop), you will find information about the solution structure.
+In the <a href="https://github.com/edwinvw/pitstop" target="_blank">README file</a> in the repo, you will find information about the solution structure.
 Read this until yout get to the *Getting Started* section.

 ### Step 1.2: Build the Docker images
 In order to build the Docker images, follow the instructions in the <a href="https://github.com/edwinvw/pitstop#building-the-docker-images" target="_blank">'Building the Docker images' section</a> in the repo's README file.